bshaffer/oauth2-server-php-docs/content/cookbook/symfony2.md

 title: Symfony2
 ---

+# Symfony2

-See the [oauth2-server-bundle](https://github.com/bshaffer/oauth2-server-bundle) on how to integrate with symfony2 and the dependency injection container.
+See the [OAuth2 Server Bundle](https://github.com/bshaffer/oauth2-server-bundle) on how to integrate with symfony2 and the dependency injection container.